MatthewJohn/terrareg/README.md

 ### DOMAIN_NAME

-Domain name that the system is hosted on
+Domain name that the system is hosted on.

+This should be setup for all installations, but is required for infracost and OpenID authentication.

 Default: ``